"Cuba is like going to a whole other planet."

 The Bacardi Building gives us a sense of the beauty that Havana must have been in its heyday.

-Built in 1930 by the famous rum company, it is a gorgeous example of the Art Deco style and a reflection of a time after WWI when Cuba became an escape from prohibition for wealthy Americans.
+Built in 1930 by the famous rum company, it is a shining example of the Art Deco style (1925-1940) and a reflection of a time after WWI when Cuba became an escape from prohibition for wealthy Americans.

 For many years after it was built, the Bacardi Building was the tallest structure in Old Havana.
 Now it is just one of many high rise buildings.